tsukprasert/tsukprasert.github.io/_pages/about.md

 ---

-Hello, I am Tammy Sukprasert, a second-year PhD student in Manning College of Information and Computer Sciences at the University of Massachusetts Amherst.
+Hello, I am Tammy Sukprasert.
+I am currently a research intern at [Dolby Laboratories](https://www.dolby.com).
+I am also a PhD student in the Manning College of Information and Computer Sciences at the University of Massachusetts Amherst.
 I am advised by [Professor Prashant Shenoy](https://people.cs.umass.edu/~shenoy/) and [Professor David Irwin](https://www.davidirwin.info).
-My research focus is on computer systems and sustainability.
+My research focus is sustainability in cloud and edge computing.

 <!-- # Research Experience